kevbrick/Pratto_et_al_2021_analytic_pipeline/README.md

 singularity : 3.5.3

 ### Configuring your nextflow environment
-The pipeline is configured by default, to run from a singularity container on a SLURM-based HPC system.
+By default, the pipeline is configured to run from a singularity container on a SLURM-based HPC system.
 On such a system, it should work without reconfiguration.
 To run it on a local system, specify the local profile in the nextflow run command:

 ```
 -profile singularity,local
 ```

 Using the local profile will assume that you have a writable temporary folder named "/tmp".
 This, and other system-specific settings can be changed in the nextflow configuration file (accessoryFiles/config/nextflow.config.nf).

+By default, the pipeline will use up to 16 cores and 32Gb RAM.
+The RAM requirement is pretty inflexible, but you can change the number of cores for each process should you need to.
+This will simply result in a longer runtime.
+Resource requirements are defined in the accessoryFiles/config/nextflow.config.nf configuration file.
+If your system does not have the required resources, the pipeline will die once it hits the process that exceeds requirements.

 ### Required environment variables
 If running on a local filesystem, the environment variable TMPDIR must be set.